sendinblue/APIv3-java-library/docs/EmailCampaignsApi.md

 <a name="getEmailCampaigns"></a>
 # **getEmailCampaigns**
-> GetEmailCampaigns getEmailCampaigns(type, status, startDate, endDate, limit, offset)
+> GetEmailCampaigns getEmailCampaigns(type, status, startDate, endDate, limit, offset, sort)

 Return all your created email campaigns